10% off for New Customers Call Now 773-850-2008

 Fire Facts

-Perhaps because of Chicago’s history with fires, the Municipal Code of Chicago mandates regulations that exceed the standards of the International Fire Code® and NFPA 101®, Life Safety Code®.
-These additional regulations only affect the City of Chicago.
+Due to Chicago’s history with fires, the city enforces fire safety regulations that go beyond the International Fire Code® and NFPA 101®, Life Safety Code®.
+These stricter rules apply only within the City of Chicago.

-On December 22, 1910, fire at the Chicago Union Stock Yards resulted in the deaths of 21 firemen and three civilians when the building they were in collapsed.
+On December 22, 1910, a fire at Chicago’s Union Stock Yards claimed the lives of 21 firefighters and 3 civilians when the building collapsed.

 Contact